kitnil/awesome/README.md

 - [diagrams](https://github.com/mingrammer/diagrams) - :art: Diagram as Code for prototyping cloud system architectures
 - [RedELK](https://github.com/outflanknl/RedELK) - Red Team's SIEM - tool for Red Teams used for tracking and alarming about Blue Team activities as well as better usability in long term operations.
 - [zabbix-dnscheck](https://github.com/nobodysu/zabbix-dnscheck) - External check for monitoring host's dns entries without access to the server.
 Supports A, AAAA, PTR, MX and TXT records.
 With LLD and bulk data sending.
+- [Graph-Adversarial-Learning](https://github.com/gitgiter/Graph-Adversarial-Learning) - A curated collection of adversarial attack and defense on graph data.
 - [awesome-italy-events](https://github.com/ildoc/awesome-italy-events) - Curated list of tech related events in Italy
 - [awesome-scoop](https://github.com/tapannallan/awesome-scoop) - A collection of awesome resources for the scoop package manager for windows
 - [Awesome-Multimodal-Research](https://github.com/Eurus-Holmes/Awesome-Multimodal-Research) - A curated list of Multimodal Related Research.